Sn0wCh1ld/Keurig/README.md

 # Download

 Download [.zip here](https://github.com/Sn0wCh1ld/Keurig/releases/download/1.0/Keurig.app.zip).
-There's a .app inside.
+There's a .app inside, just put it in your Applications folder.

+macOS only.

 # Requirements
 Must have Java and JDK installed.
 Make sure both are up to date.